 Between work and family and friends and life, it’s hard — sometimes straight-up impossible — to find time for that oh-so-important professional development and learning that we want to do to take the best care of our patients.

 This is one of the big go-tos for nurse practitioners, nurses, doctors — anyone who is practicing family medicine.

 I’m not going to sugarcoat it — this podcast can be heavy with information.
-It’s like an evidence-based fruitcake.
 It jumps right into the clinical issues that we face in primary care.
-But it’s so relevant!
-It’s so engaging!
-It’s so useful!
+But it’s so relevant, engaging, and useful.

 Plus, the podcast team there knows how to pack a punch — even with all the information in a given episode, they keep the run time short, usually around 25 minutes or so.